CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/Admin/studio-hierarchy.md

 ### Known Limitations

-* Parent groups must also have edit permissions, in addition to the flows, otherwise the group and flows contained within it will not be displayed.
+* Parent groups must also have [`Edit`][Edit] permissions, in addition to the flows, otherwise the group and flows contained within it will not be displayed.

 ## See Also